0xh3xa/algorithms/README.md

 03. Computational biology
 04. Load balancing on a parallel computers

-## System sorts
+### Java System sort

-* Java uses:
+* Arrays.sort()
+    - Has different method for each primitive type
+    - Has a method for data types that implement Comparable
+    - Has a method that uses a Comparator
-01. Tuned quicksort for primitive types
+    - Uses tuned quicksort for primitive types; tuned mergesort for objects
-02. Mergesort for objects

-* Which algorithm to use?
+### System sort: Which algorithm to use?

-    - Applications have diverse attributes
+* Applications have diverse attributes

     - Stable?
     - Parallel?
     - Deterministic?